Atmajr/mind-your-meds-alpha/mapfile.md

 To do:

+- make flash messages more visible
 - required field validation for medications - DONE
-- make flash messages more visible
-- methods for validating that med exists, user is logged in, and med belongs to user to avoid duplicate code
 - permanent navbar - DONE
 - User instance method to return array of all user's meds to avoid duplicate code - DONE
 - Normalize inputs when comparing (i.e. to lowercase) - DONE

+Version 0.2:

+- helper methods for validating that med exists, user is logged in, and med belongs to user to avoid duplicate code
+- move flash messages to layout.erb